solldavid/TwistPy/README.md

 ![OS-support](https://img.shields.io/badge/OS-linux,win,osx-850A8B.svg)

-TwistPy is a small Python package for seismic data processing.
+TwistPy is a small open-source Python package for seismic data processing.
 It includes routines for single-station polarization analysis and filtering, as well as array processing tools.

 A special focus lies on innovative techniques to process spatial wavefield gradient data and, in particular, rotational